alanmackenzie/guide-to-enterprise-drupal/README.md

 * Hitting memcache when you dont need to.
 * node_save() clearing the block cache.
+* block in code no need for cache, block in db still needs cache.
+* Use block cache instead of views cache.

 ### Deleting modules from revision control before uninstalling them.